emptyrivers/wow-clipboard-template/README.md

 An attempt to make an xml template that can be imported like a library.
 This probably won't go anywhere, but it's worth a try!

+## Okay, but what's in here?

+Oh I'm glad you asked!
+There's an intrinsic that I'm calling a ClipBoard, which is basically an EditBox which the user copy from, but can't edit in any way, and also a ScrollingClipBoardBox, which serves as a drop-in replacement for ScrollingEditBox, so you can have a ClipBoard that scrolls!

 ## Installation

 To the extent possible, all of this code is public domain, so 'installing' really just means downloading the files & committing them directly.
 That being said...